An extended non-magnetic phase in the spin-1/2 Heisenberg antiferromagnet from the ruby to the maple-leaf lattice

+As a quantitative check on the variational quality of the optimized states, we have also performed a zero-variance extrapolation using the recently introduced energy-variance calculation for infinite PEPS~\cite{estay2025accurate}, adapted here to the triangular lattice geometry.
+This extrapolation is not used to infer the absence of magnetic order: the lowest-energy finite-$\chi_B$ triangular-lattice PEPS wave functions already have vanishing local magnetization throughout the ruby--MLL regime.
+The variance analysis provides an independent measure of how close these finite-$\chi_B$ wave functions are to an exact eigenstate.
+Applying this extrapolation to the ruby and MLL datasets (see the End Matter section for technical details and also Refs.~\cite{estay2025accurate,Naumann2026} therein) yields

+Interestingly, the fully variational energies at $\chi_B = 4$ are already very close to the final extrapolations, demonstrating the exceptional expressivity of the triangular lattice PEPS ansatz.
+Furthermore, an inspection of the nearest-neighbor spin-spin correlations on all MLL bonds reveals an accurate three-fold rotational symmetry in the ground states, as shown in the inset of Fig.~\ref{fig:phaseDiagram_spiralPEPS_GSE_TL}.
+One can argue that the precision is striking, given that the TL PEPS does not explicitly enforce point-group symmetries, but rather allows them to emerge naturally by adapting the native underlying lattice geometry.

-The ground state energy shows an additional kink, indicating another transition beyond the one to the exact dimer phase.
+Besides the known transition to the exact dimer phase, both the ground state energy and the spin-spin correlations display an additional kink, indicating the presence of another transition.
 To resolve the phase diagram of the model and address the potential presence or absence of magnetic order, we analyze the magnetic order parameter, given by the average staggered magnetization per spin

-The results are shown in Fig.~\ref{fig3}.
-Reflecting the behaviour of the ground state energy, the transition to the exact dimer phase is correctly captured, with a vanishing order parameter for the global singlet state.
-For the remaining part of the phase diagram, we can further identify two distinct regions.
-First, we focus on the magnetically ordered phase (a six sublattice N\'eel state with an eighteen site magnetic unit cell~\cite{Schmalfuss2002}) just before the transition to the dimer phase.
-Here, the order parameter shows a monotonic decrease with increasing $\chi_B$, which, however, extrapolates to a finite value for infinite bond dimension (see SM~\cite{SM_finite_chi_extrapolation}).